 For 18 weeks you will receive a share of locally grown vegetables (a full share is more than 350 pounds, and an average cost of $1.50 per pound).
 Pick up the vegetables once a week at the PEAS Farm - meet your farmers while you're at it, from the Youth Harvest teens to the U of M students to Josh and Ethan.

-When flowers begin to bloom on the farm (later than when many of the vegetables come in), you will recieve a bouquet of flowers to take home with your vegetable share.
-The PEAS Farm grows many varieties including cosmos, dahlias, pin cusions, and more.
+When flowers begin to bloom on the farm (later than when many of the vegetables come in), you will receve a bouquet of flowers to take home with your vegetable share.
+The PEAS Farm grows many varieties including cosmos, dahlias, pin cushions, and more.

 Pick up times are 4:30 to 6:30 pm on Mondays or Thursdays starting in June